YanWittmann/launch-anything/doc/how-to.md

 ## Controls: Interact with the bar

 - Double-tap the `ctrl` or `command` key to open the bar.
 Here you can enter your search query.
-- Use the arrow keys to navigate through the result tiles.
+- Use `arrow up` and `arrow down` to navigate through the result tiles.
 - Press `enter` to execute the topmost result tile.
 - Press `esc` to cancel the search and close the bar.
 - Use `alt` + `arrow up` and `arrow down` to scroll through your last inputs.